Biodiversity and Conservation

 Description

-The science of conservation biology is a recent one and addresses the international concern surrounding biodiversity loss and species extinctions.
-In this module the student will learn about spatial and temporal patterns in biodiversity, interlinkages between climate change and biodiversity loss, species extinctions, and the factors which make species vulnerable to extinction and extinction processes.
-The student will learn to prioritise species in terms of endangerment and chose the most appropriate management strategies to ensure the long-term survival of vulnerable species.
-The students will be aware of contrasting value systems and stakeholder issues when making management decisions.
+This module studies patterns in biodiversity, interlinkages between climate change and biodiversity loss, species extinctions, and factors which make species vulnerable to extinction.
+Students will learn to prioritise species in terms of endangerment and chose appropriate management strategies to ensure the long-term survival of species.
+Students will be aware of contrasting value systems and stakeholder issues when making management decisions.
+The module is delivered through a combination of lectures, practical classes and fieldtrips.

 Learning Outcomes